Is It Safe To Drink Coffee After a Tooth Extraction?

 Dry Socket

 This can lead to a very painful condition called dry socket.
-Not only can it cause severe pain, but it can also leave an unpleasant taste in your mouth.
+Not only can it cause severe pain because of sensitivity, but it can also leave an unpleasant taste in your mouth.
 Hence, it’s best to stay away from drinking coffee and other hot beverages, especially during the first few days of your recovery to prevent the risk of dry socket.

 Accidental Burns